 Try mixing materials for style and practicality.
 You could use a harder wearing material on areas that are more likely to be scorched and scratched, reserving the higher maintenance materials for a breakfast bar perhaps.

 Sourcing a country kitchen sink

 Nothing says country kitchen like a Belfast (or butler’s sink).
 These are deep and well suited to everything a kitchen in a country home or farmhouse would have had to have dealt with, such as washing clothes or vegetables straight from the garden.

 Most versions are ceramic but modern composite options can bring a contemporary edge to a traditional scheme.
 Another option is a durable stainless steel sink, mounted under the worktop, to which you can match stainless steel taps.

 Choosing the best kitchen flooring is largely down to practicalities.
-Practical and hardwearing flagstones would have been the go-to flooring material in working kitchens of country homes and farms, but wooden flooring, in particular, reclaimed flooring, is a stunning alternative, but requires more care and preparation.
+Practical and hardwearing flagstones would have been the go-to flooring material in working kitchens of country homes and farms, but wooden flooring, in particular, reclaimed flooring, is a stunning alternative, although requires more care and preparation.

-Even though the expression is rather dated, when it comes to the layout, the work triangle concept is still relevant.
-It makes perfect sense to reduce one’s “footprint”, otherwise regular tasks turn into marathons.
+Even though the expression 'work triangle' is rather dated, when it comes to the layout, the work triangle concept is still relevant.
+It makes perfect sense to reduce your 'footprint', otherwise regular tasks turn into marathons.
 Keep your main prep area close to your sink, and hob and you can’t go far wrong.

 As part of their renovation of a former industrial building, Tina and Simon Jones have created a stunning kitchen that combines a heritage feel with modern living.
 Bespoke cabinetry from Churchwood Design was chosen to suit the mill’s unique period features and proportions.